B-S-Arnold/webscan/README.md

 - The _find_vulnerabilities method simulates identifying vulnerabilities within the source code and returns a list of detected vulnerabilities.
 - The vulnerabilities are stored in the vulnerabilities attribute for further analysis or reporting.

+    HTTP

+- The HTTPClient class encapsulates HTTP-related functionality for sending HTTP GET and POST requests.
+- The get method performs an HTTP GET request and returns the response.
+- The post method performs an HTTP POST request and returns the response.
+- The send_request method is a generic method that supports various HTTP methods.
+It returns the response based on the provided HTTP method.
+- The close method closes the HTTP session when the HTTPClient instance is no longer needed.

 #### TESTS

     Crawler